distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 Obtain a binary of the desktop GUI client.

-The client requires the machine to have a graphical monitor.
+The client requires the machine to have a graphical monitor and a graphics driver.

 #### 5.2.1.
 Obtain from a release.